The indie-friendly, privacy-respecting ad network

 In this scenario, App B only pays the difference: $1,900.
 App C gets paid out $100 after covering ad spend.

 Distinct users are counted within each app to avoid cross-app tracking.
-Bonus publisher credits are not shown in this simple example.
+Bonus publisher credits are not shown here.

 Simple math on both sides

 Advertisers know what they bought.
-Publishers can see exactly where cash and credits come from.
+Publishers can see where cash and credits come from.

 Clear share

-Book 10% of the week and expect roughly 10% of sold inventory, with upside if the week undersells.
+Book 10% of the week and expect roughly 10% of sold inventory, with upside if the week does not sell out.

 Publisher payout pool

-70% of advertiser cash spend is paid to publishers based on how much user reach their app contributed that week.
+70% of advertiser cash spend goes to publishers based on how much user reach each app contributed that week.

 Publisher bonus credits

-Finalized publisher earnings also create a permanent 10% bonus credit, so reinvesting in your own app is built in.
+Finalized publisher earnings also create a permanent 10% bonus credit, so reinvesting in your own app is part of the system.

-Want a cleaner way to advertise or monetize an app?
+Want a cleaner way to grow or earn from an app?

 Promote your app, earn from free users, or do both without dragging in a giant ad stack.

-Advertiser setup supports App Store apps and websites.
-Publisher setup is still iOS-only for now.
+Advertiser setup works for App Store apps and websites.
+Publisher setup is iOS-only for now.